UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 ### Activate the player's game session

-The frontend should therefore send you the `player_token` it got above inside the very first message to your server.
-You then can verify it and get more player information like this:
+Next you activate the `player_token` on your server.
+Activation will give you more player information like this:

 ```typescript
 const playerInfo = await uaSDK.activatePlayer(initialMessage.player_token)